Hasner Law | Workplace Accidents | June 7, 2018

 Dealing with a severe injury from a scaffolding collapse can be a traumatic and stressful experience.
 You should be able to focus on your physical recovery while your attorney handles your legal claims.
 We can investigate the cause of your accident, determine whether you are entitled to benefits and compensation, negotiate with your employer’s insurance carrier, and help ensure you recover just compensation for your injuries.

-Consult with a Savannah Workers’ Compensation Attorney for Free Today
+Consult with a Savannah Workers’ Compensation Attorney at Hasner Law PC for Free Today

 Hasner Law works with clients injured in a variety of accidents, including construction and work-related accidents.
 We fully understand the workers’ compensation and construction worksite safety laws in Georgia and work diligently to protect the rights of our clients.
-If you have been inured in any type of workplace or construction accident, please contact us online or call 912-234-2334 today to discuss your rights and options.
+If you have been inured in any type of workplace or construction accident, please contact us today to discuss your rights and options.